-6. If possible, leave the words and sentences on the board to use the next day.
-If that's not possible, make notes for yourself so that you can put them on the board again on Day 4.
-(You will also use the sentences in the next activity.)
+7. Keep the words and sentences you used today for use in the next day's activities.
+You may want to leave them on the board or make notes of them so that you can put them on the board again on the next day.